unjs/c12/README.md

 Environment name used for [environment specific configuration](#environment-specific-configuration).

-Default is `process.env.NODE_ENV`.
+The default is `process.env.NODE_ENV`.
 You can set `envName` to `false` or an empty string to disable the feature.

 ## Extending configuration

-If resolved config contains a `extends` key, it will be used to extend configuration.
+If resolved config contains a `extends` key, it will be used to extend the configuration.

 Extending can be nested and each layer can extend from one base or more.

-Final config is merged result of extended options and user options with [unjs/defu](https://github.com/unjs/defu).
+The final config is merged result of extended options and user options with [unjs/defu](https://github.com/unjs/defu).

-Each item in extends, is a string that can be either an absolute or relative path to current config file pointing to a config file for extending or directory containing config file.
+Each item in extends is a string that can be either an absolute or relative path to the current config file pointing to a config file for extending or the directory containing the config file.
-If it starts with either of `github:`, `gitlab:`, `bitbucket:` or `https:`, c12 autmatically clones it.
+If it starts with either `github:`, `gitlab:`, `bitbucket:`, or `https:`, c12 automatically clones it.

 For custom merging strategies, you can directly access each layer with `layers` property.